axelvaldez/radical-companies/_posts/2024/2024-30-09-radical-how-it-evolved.markdown

  <p>Questions kept going around in my head, and traditional answers sounded hollow.
 And it is not like I hate Fiat money or anything like that.</p>

 <h1>Community</h1>
- <p>Later, Doug Kirkpatrick, self-management extraordinaire intriduced me to Jose and we started to have conversations, too.</p>
+ <p>Later, Doug Kirkpatrick, self-management extraordinaire, introduced me to Jose and we started to have conversations, too.</p>

 <h1>Many Conversations</h1>
- <p>The three of us, Adrian, Jose, and I, ended up meeting for about a year and an alternative system based on contributions started to take shape.
+ <p>Adrian, Jose, and I ended up meeting once a week for about a year and an alternative system based on contributions started to take shape.
 I started writing the book Radical Companies.</p>
- <p>Before that we had checked with many people, including luminaries, but they did not have satisfactory answers, either.</p>
+ <p>Before that we had checked with many people, including luminaries, but they did not have valuable or satisfactory answers, either.</p>
- <p>In particular, none identified ownership as a barrier.</p>

 <h1>Fiat &amp; Radical</h1>
- <p>We came up with Fiat, &ldquo;because I said so,&rdquo; as the name of the system we live in.
-I had used the word Fiat once trying to explain that a CORP, LLC, LLP, and similar others, including established co-cops, were all the same.
-And Fiat resonated with people.</p>
+ <p>We came up with the name Fiat, &ldquo;because I said so,&rdquo; for the system we live in.
+I had used the word Fiat once trying to explain that a CORP, LLC, LLP, and similar others, including established co-cops, were all the same, and Fiat resonated with people.</p>
- <p>The other system., the system that we were working on we called Radical.
-No violence, no killing the bad guys, no taking their properties, no revolution—simply an alternative.</p>
+ <p>The system that we were working on we called Radical.
+No violence, no pumishing or killing the bad guys, no taking their properties, no revolution.
+It is simply an alternative.</p>

 <h1>No Boss</h1>
  <p>Then there was the question of replacing the boss.
-I had some experience with that and what came to popularly be known as self-management.</p>
+I had some experience with what came to popularly be known as self-management.</p>
  <p>But we came to realize that companies, a thing, do not have a self.
 Instead we called it co-management, because the team managed together.
 No need for a boss.</p>
- <p>But what about contributions.
-Bosses recognize them, although not always fairly.</p>

 <h1>Recognized Contributions</h1>
- <p>Adrian Perez, co-author, and I experimented with how to recognize contributions.
-That was the one question, fairness of it all, that came up very often at Nearsoft.
-We did not have RADs at the time, so we made it equal portions and this didnt work as well as we expected.</p>
+ <p>Adrian Perez, co-author, and I, Matt Perez,experimented with how to recognize contributions.
+That was the one question that came up very often at Nearsoft.
+At the time of Nearsloft we did not have RADs, so we made it equal portions.</p>

 <h1>Distributions</h1>
  <p>At Nearsoft we reserved part of our profits for the following year’s operations and the rest we distributed equally among everybody.
-If there were 100 people and we had a $100 to distribute each of us got an extra dollar.</p>
+If there were 100 people and we had a $100 to distribute each of us got a dollar.</p>

 <h1>Money</h1>
- <p>I think the problem was money, in particular the equal distribution go money.</p>
+ <p>I think the problem was money, in particular the equal distribution of money.</p>
- <p>If we distributed carrots or potatoes it would not be a problem.
+ <p>If we had distributed carrots or potatoes it may not be a problem.
 Just eat them or give them away to friends and family.
 Money, on the other hand, is a universal mean of exchange.
 You can buy, for example, headphones with it.
-And that universality made different.</p>
+And that made it different.</p>
- <p>So for Radical we came up with RADs, a percentage of the given RADs and without the baggage of money.
-You do something, other people recognize as a contribution, and they give you RADs.</p>
+ <p>So for Radical we came up with RADs, without the baggage of money.
+You do something, other people recognize it as a contribution, and it results in RADs.</p>
- <p>Later we realized that “recognized contribution” was the key.
-It got converted to RADs later.
-If you have 10% of the RADs, you get 10% of the profits.
-If you 200 RADs and I have 100, you get twice the profits as I do.</p>
+ <p>Later we realized that &ldquo;recognized contribution&rdquo; was the key.
+If you have 10% of the RADs, you get 10% of the dividends.
+If you 200 RADs and I have 100, you get twice the dividends as I do.</p>
- <p>If you do not get what you think you think you deserve, you have to talk to a lot of other co-owners to learn why (there is no boss, remember).</p>
+ <p>If you do not get what you think you deserve, you have to talk to other co-owners to learn why.</p>

 <h1>RADs!</h1>
  <p>We made an app to do the math (RADs! free in Apple and Android stores).</h1>
  <p>And we also made the RADs public.</p>